Self-identity for autistic teenagers: what to expect

-Your child might find these things hard because she has trouble recognising and controlling her emotions.
-This can make it difficult for her to work out how she feels about herself, how she feels about certain issues and what her values are.
+This is partly because autistic teenagers often have trouble recognising and managing their emotions.
+This can make it difficult for them to work out how they feel about themselves, how they feel about certain issues and what their values are.

-Talking with your child about how everybody is different – which is what makes us interesting – can help your child see herself as a valuable part of society.
+You can talk with your child about how everybody has their own strengths, interests and challenges – which is what makes us interesting.
+This can help your child see themselves as valuable and worthwhile.

-You can help your child understand that people can look, speak, think or act differently from each other – and this is OK.
-Although your child might feel different from other children at school, or people might tell him that he’s different, he’s not the only one who is different.
+You can also help your child understand that people can look, speak, think or act differently from each other – and this is OK.

-Joining an activity that she enjoys, like a sports club or a band, can help your child build a better sense of her strengths, what she enjoys and where she fits in.
-It’s also a good chance for her to develop and practise her social skills and mix with teenagers who don’t have autism spectrum disorder (ASD).
+If your child joins an activity that they enjoy, like a sports club or a band, this can help them build a better sense of their strengths, what they enjoy and where they fit in.
+It’s also a good chance for your child to develop and practise their social skills and mix with teenagers who don’t have autism.

-Getting involved with other teenagers who do have ASD can help your child to understand more about ASD and the different ways it can affect people.
-He’ll be able to share his own experiences with an understanding audience.
+Getting involved with other autistic teenagers can help your child to understand more about autism and how it’s part of other people’s identities.
+Your child can share their own experiences with an understanding peer group.
 Your state autism association or local council can help you find a local group.

 Thinking about ‘me’